 Exclusion criteria

 Students who were taking medications that may affect eosinophilia (e.g. penicillins and cephalosporins) or who had received anti-helminthic drugs within three months from the beginning of the study.
-Also students known to have food allergy or asthma were excluded from the study.
+Also, students known to have a food allergy or asthma were excluded from the study.

 Ethical considerations

-Thestudy was approved by the Faculty of Medicine and Health Sciences, Sana’a University and heads of schools.
+TheThis study was approved by the Faculty of Medicine and Health Sciences, Sana’a University and heads of schools.
 Oral consent was obtained from pupils’ parents to participate in the study before samples collection.
 School children gave a verbal consent which was approved for children by the ethical committee after their parents' consent.

 Sample collection

 Two samples were obtained from each participant: blood and stool specimens.
 Blood samples were collected by finger prick using disposable lancets.
-Blood smears were made from capillary blood on a glass slide, left to air dry and then fixed with absolute methanol.
-One gram of stool sample was emulsified in 7mlof 10% formalin for fixation.
+Blood smears were made from capillary blood on a glass slide, left to air dry, and then fixed with absolute methanol.
+One gram of stool sample was emulsified in 7mLof 10% formalin for fixation.

 Examination of blood films